 Lowering the ride height of your holster will help prevent the fat and skin on your gut from getting pinched by the rear of your slide.
 Of course, if you wear your pants lower on your waist this may not be necessary.
 You’ll need to experiment to find the ideal ride height.

-Unlike skinny guys, I do recommend canting your holster if you’ve got a big belly.
-Usually, a 20-30 degree cant is sufficient to alleviate any discomfort in the appendix carry position whether seated or standing.
+Unlike skinny guys, I do recommend canting your holster slightly if you’ve got a big belly.
+Usually, a slight cant is sufficient to alleviate any discomfort in the appendix carry position whether seated or standing.
+However, be advised that the greater the cant, the more likely you are to muzzle your femoral artery or your genitals.
 Fat guys generally don’t need to worry about their pistol digging into their hip bone in the appendix position because they’ve got a bit more cushion.

-To make appendix carry more comfortable with a canted holster, try to follow the hip flexor line.
-With a lower ride height, the rear of your pistol should sit below your stomach, and the muzzle will be pointed toward the opposite leg.
+To make appendix carry more comfortable with your holster, try to follow the hip flexor line with the contour of the holster where the trigger guard sits.
+With a lower ride height, the rear of your pistol should sit below your stomach, and the muzzle will be pointed toward the opposite foot.
 Canting the pistol will help prevent digging when in the seated position.

 Adjust Ride Height and Cant For AIWB Carry

 There are several techniques (some I’ve already discussed) to prevent appendix carry digging.
 Usually, appendix carry digging occurs in the seated position.
 Either, the muzzle ends up digging into the lower abdomen and hip flexors, or the pistol grip digs into the hip bone.
 Alternatively, some people experience discomfort in the middle abdomen from the pistol slide or hammer.

 Appendix Carry and Ride Height